ugokwehenry/Assignment1/README.md

 # Application
   Name: assignment1.jar

   OS Tested: Windows

+# Test Cases
+ The test cases can be accessed with an IDE, either Eclipse, netbeans...
+I have a Test packages that contains all the respective test cases.

 # Mock Data Objects
 This are the sample data used in simulating and testing the various Classes/Functions.